 If at least one of the requirements is not fulfilled, the trip shall be declared invalid.

 9.3.
-It shall not be permitted to combine data of different trips or to modify or remove data from a trip with exception of provisions for long stops as described in 6.8.
+In order to preserve data integrity, it shall not be permitted to combine data of different RDE trips in a single data set or to modify or remove data (except for cases mentioned explicitly in this regulation) from an RDE trip.

 9.4.
 After establishing the validity of a trip in accordance with point 9.2, emission results shall be calculated using the methods laid down in Appendix 4 and Appendix 6.
-The emissions calculations shall be made between test start and test end, as defined in Appendix 1, points 5.1. and 5.3. respectively..
+The emissions calculations shall be made using all valid data between test start and test end, as defined in Appendix 1, points 5.1 and 5.3, respectively.= test (use it in the clause for integrity above??

 9.6.
-Gaseous pollutant emissions during cold start, as defined in point 4 of Appendix 4, shall be included in the normal evaluation in accordance with Appendices 4, 5 and 6.
+Criteria emissions during cold start, as defined in point 4 of Appendix 4, shall be included in the normal evaluation in accordance with Appendices 4 and 6.

 Appendix 1